Jump to the content of the page

 • The material to be tested should be stored at room temperature of +23 °C ± 2°C for at least one hour.

-In the first step of the test, the indenter is pressed into the specimen with a spring force of 1.11-44.5 N. Then the indenter is pressed onto the specimen with a contact force of 3.92-50 N for 15 seconds.
+In the first step of the Shore hardness test, the indenter is pressed into the specimen with a spring force of 1.11-44.5 N. Then the indenter is pressed onto the specimen with a contact force of 3.92-50 N for 15 seconds.
 The indentation depth in the specimen is between 0-2.5 mm.
-This penetration depth is measured with the hardness tester and the hardness value is derived from it.
+This indentation depth is measured with the durometer and the hardness value is derived from it.
 The indenter should act on the specimen with the full contact force and a duration of 15 seconds.
 If the duration of the applied force is exceeded or is not met, this must be indicated in the hardness value.
 The longer the duration, the lower the Shore hardness value will be.

 The minimum distance of the test points must be maintained according to the standard.
 The center distance between the indentations should be ≥ 5mm and ≥ 12mm to the specimen edge.